allia5/SIA_Project_Send_Auto_Sms/README.md

   ["originator"]=>
   string(13) "+213657777750"
   ["body"]=>
-  string(30) "message:salam je m'appel samir"
-  ["reference"]=>
+  string(30) "message:HI! this is your first message" ["reference"]=>
   NULL
   ["validity"]=>